Bacteremia

 Ordinary activities sometimes cause bacteremia in healthy people.
 For example, vigorous toothbrushing can cause bacteremia because bacteria living on the gums around the teeth are forced into the bloodstream.
 Bacteria may also enter the bloodstream from the intestine during digestion.
 Bacteremia that occurs during ordinary activities rarely leads to infections.

 Dental or medical procedures can lead to bacteremia.
-During dental procedures (as during tooth cleaning by a dental hygienist), bacteria living on the gums may become dislodged and enter the bloodstream.
+During dental procedures (such as during tooth cleaning by a dental hygienist), bacteria living on the gums may become dislodged and enter the bloodstream.
 Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive tract or urinary tract.
 Bacteria may be present in the area where the catheter or tube has been inserted (such as the bladder or intestine).
 So even though sterile techniques are used, these procedures may move bacteria into the bloodstream.
 Surgical treatment of infected wounds, abscesses (collections of pus), and pressure sores can dislodge bacteria from the infected site, causing bacteremia.

 In some bacterial infections, such as pneumonia and skin abscesses, bacteria may periodically enter the bloodstream, causing bacteremia.
 Many common childhood bacterial infections cause bacteremia.